Michigan vs. Northwestern NCAA Football Odds, Plays and Insights | October 23, 2021

 Northwestern Stats and Trends

-- Northwestern's games this year have gone over the point total three times in six opportunities (50%).
+- Northwestern's games this season have gone over the point total three times in six opportunities (50%).

 - Northwestern is 2-3 against the spread and 3-2 overall in games when it records more than 15.5 points.

-- Northwestern is 2-2 against the spread and 2-2 overall when the team amasses more than 310.0 yards.
+- When Northwestern amasses more than 310 yards, the team is 2-2 against the spread and 2-2 overall.

-- This year the Wildcats have turned the ball over nine times, one more than the Wolverines' takeaways (8).
+- The Wildcats have turned the ball over one more time (9 total) than the Wolverines have forced a turnover (8) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.